zoffixznet/perl6.party/post/Perl6-But-Heres-My-Dispatch-So-Callwith-Maybe.md

 The reason is that `call____` and `next____` routines use *the same dispatch chain* the original call followed.
-Since the `Narrow` candidate is narrower than `Middle` candidate and was rejected for the original call with `Middle`, it will no longer be considered in `callwith`.
+Since the `Narrow` candidate is narrower than `Middle` candidate it was rejected, and won't be considered in the current chain.
 The next candidate `callwith` will call will be the next candidate that matches **`Middle`**—and that's not a typo: `Middle` is the argument we used to initiate the dispatch and so the next candidate will be the one that can still take the original arguments.
 Once